専用サーバーを展開するためのフリートを作成します

 To create a fleet, follow these steps:

-1. Go to your game namespace in the AGS Admin Portal.
+Go to your game namespace in the AGS Admin Portal.

-2. On the sidebar, open the AccelByte Multiplayer Servers menu and select Fleet Manager or Fleets.
+On the sidebar, open the AccelByte Multiplayer Servers menu and select Fleet Manager or Fleets.
 The Fleets page appears.

-3. Click the + Create Fleet button.
+Click the + Create Fleet button.
 The Create Fleet form appears.

-4. In the Fleet & Image section, type in a name for your fleet, which must be unique within the namespace.
+In the Fleet & Image section, type in a name for your fleet, which must be unique within the namespace.
 Then, depending on the type of fleet, do one of the following:

-• For a production fleet, choose one dedicated server image that has been uploaded to the account.
+- For a production fleet, choose one dedicated server image that has been uploaded to the account.
 The fleet will start dedicated servers based on this image.
 You can search for an image by using its image ID or image name.

-• For a development fleet, click the slider next to Development Fleet.
+- For a development fleet, click the slider next to Development Fleet.

-5. Click Next to go to the Deployment Profile section.
+Click Next to go to the Deployment Profile section.

 Timeout

-• Creation Timeout: The creation timeout starts when the local watchdog launches your dedicated server, and marks its state as "Creating."
+Creation Timeout: The creation timeout starts counting when the local watchdog launches your dedicated server, and marks its state as "Creating."
 This timeout gives a configurable time limit for your dedicated server to initialize, so that if your dedicated server fails to do so, AMS will remove the server, and replace it with a new one.

-• The creation timeout is applicable only when the dedicated server is in the "Creating" state.
+- The creation timeout is applicable only when the dedicated server is in the "Creating" state.
 Once the dedicated server notifies the watchdog that it is ready to host a game session, it will enter the "Ready" state.

-• Session Timeout: The session timeout starts when the dedicated server is claimed by a game session and enters the "In Session" state.
+Session Timeout: The session timeout starts counting when the dedicated server is claimed by a game session and enters the "In Session" state.
 It gives a time limit for your dedicated server to serve a game session, so that watchdog can remove stale servers that fail to exit themselves normally, once a game session has finished.

-• Unresponsive Timeout: The unresponsive timeout refreshes when a server finishes its last health check with AMS.
-It gives a time limit for your dedicated server to recover after an event which disrupts its heartbeats to the watchdog.
-If the timeout is exceeded, AMS will remove the server and replace it with a new one.
+Unresponsive Timeout: The unresponsive timeout starts counting when a server goes into unresponsive state due to it not sending timely heartbeats to the AMS watchdog.
+During the configured timeout, it is expected for your dedicated server to try to recover and send heartbeats again to the watchdog.
+If the timeout is exceeded before receiving a heartbeat, AMS will remove the server and replace it with a new one.

 Port Configuration